Storm Eowyn Wreaks Havoc Across Ireland | Science-Environment

 Storm Eowyn Wreaks Havoc Across Ireland

-Storm Eowyn's fierce winds devastated Ireland and Northern Ireland, leading to widespread power outages, flight cancellations, and closures of schools and public transport.
-A red warning was issued for safety, marking unprecedented storm damage and concerns over coastal flooding amid ongoing climate change worries.
+Record high winds from Storm Eowyn hit Ireland, leaving widespread power outages and one fatality.
+The storm broke an 80-year-old wind speed record and forced the closure of schools, businesses, and transport.
+ESB Networks reported extensive damage, affecting over a million properties across Ireland and Northern Ireland.

-Record high winds from Storm Eowyn battered Ireland and Northern Ireland, resulting in nearly one-third of Irish homes and businesses losing power while schools and public transport shut down.
-Hundreds of flights were canceled as the ferocious weather led to widespread disruptions.
+Record high winds from Storm Eowyn battered Ireland and Northern Ireland on Friday, resulting in the death of a man and leaving almost one-third of Irish homes and businesses without power.
+The storm forced the cancellation of hundreds of flights, according to officials.
+A man was fatally injured in County Donegal when a tree fell on his car, police reported.
+Schools closed and public transport came to a standstill as safety measures heightened.

-With wind gusts recorded at 182 kph at Mace Head in County Galway, the storm broke an 80-year-old record.
-Streets in Dublin remained eerily quiet during the regular morning rush hour; government warnings led residents to stay indoors until the alert was lifted.
+The Irish weather agency, Met Eireann, recorded a gust of 183 kph at Mace Head in County Galway, which broke an 80-year-old record.
+Streets in Dublin remained empty during the typical morning rush hour, with stores closed and a red wind warning in effect until 1100 GMT across Ireland.
+It was the first nationwide red warning since Storm Ophelia in 2017.

-ESB Networks reported 'unprecedented' damage, affecting over 700,000 properties.
-Power restoration could take a week for some.
-This marks the fourth storm in months to significantly impact the region, with ongoing concerns about how climate change spurs such severe weather events.
+ESB Networks cited "unprecedented" damage to its infrastructure, affecting 768,000 homes, farms, and businesses.
+The storm's impact was significant, with a further 240,000 properties in Northern Ireland losing power.
+The repair effort was expected to last at least a week for some customers.
+Eowyn is the fourth storm in four months hitting Ireland with significant power outages.

 (With inputs from agencies.)